Herleybob/Cruze/README.md

 # Commercial License

 A commercial licesnse is suitable if you cannot abide by the terms of the GPL3 license.
-For further information email proprietary
+For further information email contact@snipesy.com